Unleash Productivity: Best Budget Laptops Under $500

 Key Takeaways

-• ✓ Windows laptops under $500 can handle productivity, streaming, and light gaming.
+• ✓ Windows laptops under $500 are best for basic productivity and light multimedia.

 How It Works